-Starting today, if you get just one subscriber a day, you’ll have about 20 subscribers by the end of the month.
-Not only that, if you’re able to repeat this success each month, 2017 will leave you with a rich list of 350+ subscribers.
+Starting today, if you get just one subscriber a day, you’ll have a handful of subscribers by the end of the month.
+Not only that, if you’re able to repeat this success each month, this year will leave you with a rich list of a few hundred subscribers.

-What a way to kick off 2017, dear reader!
+What a way to kick off your email marketing efforts, dear reader!

 Now on a serious note: